-Gigantamax Charizard soars into raids as a Fire/Flying-type powerhouse, its massive wings and fiery tail making it a deadly opponent.
+Gigantamax Charizard is a powerful Fire / Flying-type Max Battle boss in Pokémon GO, its massive wings and fiery tail making it a deadly opponent.
 Trainers face both blazing Fire attacks and aerial maneuvers, so preparation is key.
 This guide covers counters, moves, and strategies to defeat this iconic raid boss.

 Table of Contents